Anna Geddes

 Anna, Lady Geddes (née Morton; 19 November 1857 – 9 June 1917) was an English social environmental activist, musician and partner in the work of Sir Patrick Geddes.
-During the marriage, she provided organizational and intellectual support to many of his projects, and they traveled extensively during their work together.
+During the marriage, she provided organisational and intellectual support to many of his projects, and they travelled extensively during their work together.

 Early life and education

 Anna Geddes was born Anna Morton to an Ulster Scot merchant Frazer Morton and his wife in Liverpool on 19 November 1857, and was the fourth of six children.
-She was born into a strict Presbyterian household, but was encouraged to pursue music and after finishing boarding school she was sent to Dresden to study singing and piano, later becoming a music teacher.
+She was born into a strict Presbyterian household, but was encouraged to pursue music; after finishing boarding school she was sent to Dresden to study singing and piano, later becoming a music teacher.

 In London, Geddes began to focus on social work, during an era that included a movement for women's suffrage in the United Kingdom, as well as the work of Octavia Hill and Josephine Butler.
 She formed a social enterprise for girls in Liverpool, and in 1884 she helped to found the Environmental Society (which later evolved into the better known Social Union) along with her sister Edith and her husband James Oliphant (headmaster of a private school for young ladies in Charlotte Square), which is where she met Patrick Geddes.